SocketDotTech/socket-docs/docs/fees.md

 - Provides fee limits for user protection

 #### Implementation Context
-The FeesData structure is passed to both the SuperTokenDeployer and SuperTokenAppGateway contracts, ensuring consistent fee handling across the entire system, whether transactions are processed off-chain or on-chain:
+The `FeesData` structure is passed to both the `SuperTokenDeployer` and `SuperTokenAppGateway` contracts, ensuring consistent fee handling across the entire system, whether transactions are processed offchain or onchain:

 ```solidity
 SuperTokenDeployer deployer = new SuperTokenDeployer(